[Coronavirus] Russia's top coronavirus 'fake news' stories

 "This audience is almost lost," Kalensky said.

-"In my opinion, it is much more important to protect the audience that is not infected by the disinformation yet," he said.
+"It is much more important to protect the audience that is not infected by disinformation yet," he said.

-The EU report warned that virus propaganda wars had "real-life consequences" that might be too hard to ignore, however.
+Meanwhile, the EU report warned that virus propaganda had "real-world consequences" that were too hard to ignore.

-Riots recently broke out in Ukraine after media circulated a forged Ukrainian health ministry letter on Ukrainian infections in China, the EU report noted.
+Riots recently broke out in Ukraine after media circulated a forged Ukrainian health ministry letter on infections from China, the EU report noted.

-Austria, Lithuania, and Slovakia also triggered a "rapid alert system" in the EU Council on three dangerous fakes in recent times, the report added.
+Austria, Lithuania, and Slovakia have also triggered a "rapid alert system" in the EU Council on three dangerous fakes, the report said.

-The lies concerned claims on the effectiveness of the drug Ibuprofen and on the infection of a US soldier as well as the Slovak prime minister.
+These concerned bogus claims on the effectiveness of the drug Ibuprofen, on the infection of a US soldier in Lithuania, and on the Slovak prime minister falling ill.

 Russia has denied any wrongdoing.

-"These kinds of cheapjack concoctions are not worth comment," a Russian EU embassy spokesman recently told EUobserver on the EU data.
+"These kinds of cheapjack concoctions [EU accusations] are not worth comment," a Russian EU embassy spokesman recently told EUobserver.

-The Chinese EU embassy did not reply.
+The Chinese EU embassy did not reply to questions.